Subject - Specific Formulas

 System Behaviour

-• Task Synchronisation: If a task is removed in Step 3 of the Learning Programme Setup, the system will automatically remove that task from any linked formulas.
-You must manually update the formula if a replacement task is created.
+• Task Synchronisation: If a task is removed in Step 3 of the Learning Programme Setup, the system automatically removes it from linked formulas.
+You must update the formula manually if a replacement task is created.

 • Subject Changes Mid-Year: The system uses "Last Term Logic."
-If a Learner switches from Mathematics to Mathematical Literacy in Term 3, the system ignores the Term 1 and 2 Mathematics marks and calculates the promotion based on the Mathematical Literacy requirements.
+If a learner switches from Mathematics to Mathematical Literacy in Term 3, the system ignores the Term 1 and 2 Mathematics marks and calculates the promotion based on the new subject's requirements.

-• Year-to-Year Migration: Subject-specific formulas are migrated during the year-end rollover via My School > Curriculum > Copy Learning Programs using the Copy Formulas checkbox.
+• Year-to-Year Migration: These formulas can be migrated during the year-end rollover via My School > Curriculum > Copy Learning Programs by ticking the Copy Formulas checkbox.

 Restrictions & Reasons

-• Reason: Departmental criteria often require specific subject-level logic that is more accurately handled via Subject-Specific Formulas or official Presets.
+• Reason: Departmental criteria require specific subject-level logic that is more accurately handled via Subject-Specific Formulas or official Presets to ensure compliance.

 • Reason: The system requires the full assessment structure of the year to be locked before it can accurately calculate a final result for progression purposes.